ragnaros1337/laravel9vue3/docs/http-tests.md

         );

 <a name="asserting-json-types"></a>
-#### Утверждения относительно типов JSON
+#### Asserting JSON Types

-При необходимости можно утверждать, что свойства в ответе JSON имеют определенный тип. Класс `Illuminate\Testing\Fluent\AssertableJson` содержит методы `whereType` и `whereAllType`, обеспечивающие простоту таких утверждений:
+You may only want to assert that the properties in the JSON response are of a certain type.
+The `Illuminate\Testing\Fluent\AssertableJson` class provides the `whereType` and `whereAllType` methods for doing just that:

     $response->assertJson(fn (AssertableJson $json) =>
         $json->whereType('id', 'integer')